cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-elections.md

 An election-based steering committee governance model is for you if your project:

-1) Is organized into distinct groups, like SIGs / WGs, that might have competing priorities
+1) Is organized into distinct groups, like SIGs, WGs, subprojects or multiple repos that might have competing priorities
 2) Wants to enforce employer representation limits for leadership
 3) Has a large number of maintainers (20+) who cannot easily attend the same meetings or make rapid decisions